-It’s actually two, however most people speak English too!
-Flemish/French.
-I speak some Dutch, so I was able to do more things than I'm used to doing in the Netherlands without switching to English.
-Almost everyone spoke English, so you won’t have any problems, however I felt like people weren’t as comfortable and preferred speaking in Flemish, so if you speak some Dutch/Flemish, it’s much appreciated.
+It’s mainly Flemish and French depending on what region that you’re in.
+One region uses German.
+Almost everyone spoke English, so you won’t have any problems, however, I felt like people weren’t as comfortable and preferred speaking in Flemish, so if you speak some Dutch/Flemish, it’s much appreciated.

 Do they take credit cards in Belgium?